Sample Letters to Communicate with Creditors

 Credit reporting agencies also report debts on your credit report based on the date of last activity on the debt.
 After 6 years of no activity a debt is usually no longer reported by the credit reporting agencies.

-If you're looking to communicate with your creditors about your debt it is a good idea to understand what you can and cannot say.
+If you're looking to communicate with your creditors about your debt, it is a good idea to understand what you can and cannot say.
 Below are some sample letters used in common situations when communicating with creditors.
-Read through the warnings as there are some things if mentioned in writing could trigger acceptance of the debt or extension of the time period they are allowed to legally pursue you for payment.
+Read through the warning in the yellow section above as there are some things if mentioned in writing could trigger acceptance of the debt or extension of the time period they are allowed to legally pursue you for payment.

 Having trouble with your debts?